Originally published Nov 25, 2020

 Large Employer Emergency Financing Facility (LEEFF) provides bridge financing to Canada’s largest employers.

-Highly Affected Sectors Credit Availability Program (HASCAP) a new program which will offer 100% government-guaranteed financing for heavily impacted businesses and provide low-interest loans of up to $1 million over extended terms, up to ten years.
+Highly Affected Sectors Credit Availability Program (HASCAP) offers 100% government-guaranteed financing for heavily impacted businesses and provide low-interest loans of up to $1 million over extended terms, up to ten years.

 Near-term credit and various funding increases for farmers and the agri-food sector in the form of enhanced lending capacity for Farm Credit Canada and an AgriRecovery fund.